wthayer/documents/docs/EVG.md

 (B) Confirm the Verified Method of Communication by using it to obtain an affirmative response sufficient to enable a reasonable person to conclude that the Applicant, or a Parent/Subsidiary or Affiliate of Applicant, can be contacted reliably by using the Verified Method of Communication.

-## 0.24.Verification of Applicant's Operational Existence
+## 11.6.
+Verification of Applicant's Operational Existence

+### 11.6.1.
 Verification Requirements

 The CA MUST verify that the Applicant has the ability to engage in business by verifying the Applicant's, or Affiliate/Parent/Subsidiary Company's, operational existence.
 The CA MAY rely on its verification of a Government Entity's legal existence under Section 11.2 as verification of a Government Entity's operational existence.

+### 11.6.2.
 Acceptable Methods of Verification

 To verify the Applicant's ability to engage in business, the CA MUST verify the operational existence of the Applicant, or its Affiliate/Parent/Subsidiary Company, by: